 Guest edited issues are in many ways the backbone of IEEE Wireless Communications.
-Indeed, initially the idea was that every issue would be a Special Issue (SI) on a particular topic.
+The initial idea was that every issue would be a Special Issue (SI) on a particular topic.
 In the first several years, virtually all issues fell into that category.
-IEEE Wireless Communications has continued to focus on guest edited issues, or SIs, containing good articles and editorial content.
+IEEE Wireless Communications has continued to focus on guest-edited issues, or SIs, containing good articles and editorial content.

 Proposing a Special Issue Topic

-Please note that under current IEEE Communications Society magazine requirements, Guest Editors are prohibited from publishing papers they have (co-)authored in their own SI.
-However, Guest Editors are responsible for authoring a Guest Editorial that introduces the SI and is printed as a preamble to the accepted articles.
+Please note that under current IEEE Communications Society magazine requirements, Guest Editors (GE) are prohibited from publishing papers they have (co)authored in their own SI.
+However, GEs are responsible for authoring a Guest Editorial that introduces the SI and is printed as a preamble to the accepted articles.

-- SIs are focused on a topic, and the topic should have broad appeal to the magazine's readership.
+- Note that SIs are focused on a topic, and the topic should have broad appeal to the magazine's readership.

 Call for Papers

-Guest Editors must always prepare some form of a CFP, and this call should be broadly advertised.
-Advertising a CFP should not rely only on publishing the CFP in the magazine and on the magazine website, but should also be distributed through other avenues according to the SI proposal plan (e.g., mail lists, conference flyers, websites, newsletters, editors’ professional networks, etc.).
-Guest Editors should advertise the CFP through their relevant professional networks.
+GEs must always prepare some form of a CFP, and this call should be broadly advertised.
+Advertising a CFP should not rely only on publishing the CFP in the magazine and on the magazine website but should also be distributed through other avenues according to the SI proposal plan (e.g., mail lists, conference flyers, websites, newsletters, editors’ professional networks, etc.).
+GEs should advertise the CFP through their relevant professional networks.
 It is extremely important that all potential authors have an equal opportunity to submit a paper.
 Of course, all papers under consideration for the SI must undergo a thorough peer review (receiving at least three reviews) according to the magazine's Reviewer Guidelines.

 The general process for Guest Editors using Manuscript Central is:

 - Log in with your user ID and password.
 You may update your password and edit your information.